terra-campaigns/unsettled/directory/Sigisfarne/Razvan.md

 `=map(this.images, (x) => "![im|200](" + x + ")")`
 {% endcomment %}

 Born of both the mortal world and the unseen, you are an enigma to some and feared by many.
 Yours is the tale of what happens when two worlds collide.
-Forages medicinal herbs and making potions.
+Forages for medicinal herbs and makes potions.

 You have an Athletic Physique, Rosy Skin, and Curly Hair.
 Your Face is Elongated.
 You have Soiled Clothing.
 You are Humble and Craven.
 You are 44 years old.